Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 The borough has approximately 122,000 properties, with over 70% being pre-1919 Victorian or Edwardian constructions.
 These older properties share common characteristics:

-• Shallow foundations often less than 1 meter deep
+- Shallow foundations are often less than 1 meter deep

 Each of these features requires specialist knowledge during party wall surveys.
 A surveyor unfamiliar with Victorian construction methods might overlook critical issues that surface months later.